Valdice: Economy

+Transport

+The railway line Hradec Králové–Turnov passes through the municipality, but there is no train station.
+The municipality is served by the Jičín zastávka station in neighbouring Jičín.

 Sights

 The prison is located in the former Carthusian monastery, which was built in the Baroque style.
 Its premises are inaccessible.
 In the monastery complex there is also the Church of the Assumption of the Virgin Mary.

-There is a Baroque statue of Saint John of Nepomuk from 1696.
+A cultural monument is the Baroque statue of Saint John of Nepomuk from 1696.